EPCCed/eidf-docs/docs/services/gpuservice/index.md

 - Memory: 1TiB
 - GPU: 12

+!!!
+Important
+    A project quota is the maximum proportion of the service available for use by that project.

-Note these quotas are maximum use by a single project, and that during periods of high usage Kubernetes Jobs maybe queued waiting for resource to become available on the cluster.
+    During periods of high demand, Jobs will queued awaiting resource availability on the Service.

+    This means that a project has access up to 12 GPUs but due to demand may only be able to access a smaller number at any given time.

 ## Additional Service Policy Information